featuremine/tutorials/market-data01-feedhandler/README.md

 ```bash
 ./release/dependencies/build/yamal/yamal-stats mktdata.ytp
 ```
 Finally, we can run `yamal-local-perf` to monitor the performance of the yamal bus.
 This tool listens to the latest messages and displays a histogram of differences between the time on the message and the time the message is received.
-In our case, since we message time is immediately before committing the message to Yamal, the difference corresponds to the time it takes to transmit a message over Yamal.
+In our case, since the message time is immediately before committing the message to Yamal, the difference corresponds to the time it takes to transmit a message over Yamal.
 ```bash
 ./release/dependencies/build/yamal/yamal-local-perf mktdata.ytp
 ```